 It’s time I rounded off my St Emilion series of posts.
 After all, it was nearly three months ago that we were there.
 I’ll finish up by doing one post that should really be three – the food, the wine and the surrounding area.

 On our way to St Emilion we passed through a village called Montagne and spotted this restaurant, which was open on Mondays.
 By Monday morning, having been in St Emilion for just 36 hours, we had come to the conclusion that restaurants in the town were charging tourist prices.
-The meal we had on that first night cost about 50% more than a similar meal would have cost in any number of restaurants near us in Touraine.
-It was very average and over priced.
-There were plenty of other restaurants where the menu looked excellent, but priced at the level of a treat rather than just dinner.

 So on the Monday lunchtime we went out of town and back to the village of Montagne to try lunch in the Priory restaurant there instead.
 We were not disappointed.